Facebook is shutting down its facial recognition software - KESQ

 “We need to weigh the positive use cases for facial recognition against growing societal concerns, especially as regulators have yet to provide clear rules,” Pesenti wrote.

-Kirsten Martin, a professor of technology ethics at the University of Notre Dame, called the decision “a good example of regulatory pressure”, as the company’s facial-recognition system had long been targeted by regulators.
-“The volume of images Facebook had to maintain and secure was a constant vulnerability for Facebook — both in terms of cost but also in terms of trust,” Martin said.
+Woodrow Hartzog, a law and computer science professor at Northeastern University, called the decision a “win” that shows the need for ongoing privacy advocacy and critiques of tech companies.

+“It also shows that these technologies are neither inevitable, nor are they indispensable,” he said.

 The move to both stop using the software and to wipe the data that is related to existing users of the feature marks an about-face for Facebook, which has been a major user and proponent of the technology.
-For years, the social network has allowed people to opt in to a facial-recognition setting that would automatically tag them in pictures and videos.
+For years, the social network has allowed people to opt in to a facial-recognition setting that would automatically tag them in pictures and videos — a move that massively benefited Facebook as it made it easier for users to egage with each other, leading them to spend yet more time on Facebook.
 Pesenti wrote that more than a third of the company’s daily active users had opted in to the setting — or more than 643 million people, as Facebook had 1.93 billion daily active users in the third quarter of 2021.

 Facial recognition software has been fraught with controversy, as concerns mount about its accuracy and underlying racial bias.
 For example, the technology has been shown to be less accurate when identifying people of color, and several Black men, at least, have been wrongfully arrested due to the use of facial recognition.
 While there’s no national legislation regulating the technology’s use, a growing number of states and cities are passing their own rules to limit or ban its use.

-Pesenti pointed out that halting use of facial-recognition software will also mean that Facebook’s automatically generated descriptions of images for the visually impaired will no longer add names from those who were recognized in pictures.
+Pesenti wrote that halting use of facial-recognition software will also mean that Facebook’s automatically generated descriptions of images for the visually impaired will no longer add names from those who were recognized in pictures.

+Despite the timing of Facebook’s decision, Caitlin Seeley George, campaign director for digital rights group Fight for the Future, cautioned against dismissing it as a public-relations stunt.
+She says the move demonstrates that Facebook is questioning the technology’s value and it will impact millions of people’s lives.

+The decision, she noted, comes shortly after other companies’ announcements trumpeting the technology — such as Delta Air Lines expanding the use of facial-recognition software for checking in customers for flights.

 The-CNN-Wire